m-lab/website/_posts/blog/2020-05-06-new-fqdns-experiments.md

 layout: blog
 title: "New FQDNs for Experiments"
 author: "Nathan Kinkade"
-date: 2020-05-06
+date: 2020-05-07
 breadcrumb: blog
 categories:
   - platform
 ---

-If you have integrated NDT into a client that does not use our Locate Service, please be aware of the following upgrade.
+If you have integrated NDT into a client that does not use our Locate Service, please be aware of the following change.
 If your NDT client uses our Locate Service, you should not notice a change.

 Fully Qualified Domain Names for M-Lab experiments will be changing soon.<!--more--> The new names will replace all non-subdomain-designating dots with dashes, and will also include a Google Cloud Project name.
 For example: